chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 ---
 #### 1.2 Define the User Personas

+**_Objective:_** Define the types of users who will be using the app.

+**_How?_**
-**_Objective:_** Who, specifically, will use the app?
+1. Who, specifically, will use the app?
 Name them, and then as you design your site be sure to consider their wants and needs.

-**_How?_**
-1. ...
-2. ...

 **_Resources:_**